 ABSTRACT:

 Nucleases are a class of enzymes that break down nucleic acids by catalyzing the hydrolysis of the phosphodiester bonds that link the ribose sugars.
 Nucleases display a variety of vital physiological roles in prokaryotic and eukaryotic organisms, ranging from maintaining genome stability to providing protection against pathogens.
 Altered nuclease activity has been associated with several pathological conditions including bacterial infections and cancer.
-To this end, nuclease activity has shown high potential to be exploited as a specific biomarker.
-However, a robust and reproducible screening method that can efficiently harness this activity remains highly desirable.
+To this end, nuclease activity has shown great potential to be exploited as a specific biomarker.
+However, a robust and reproducible screening method based on this activity remains highly desirable.

-Herein, we introduce a method that enables the screening of nuclease activity using nucleic acid probes as substrates, with the scope of differentiating between pathological and healthy conditions.
-This system offers the possibility of designing new libraries of probes, with increasing specificity, in an iterative manner.
-Thus, multiple rounds of screening are necessary to refine the probes’ design with enhanced features, at each round, taking advantage of the availability of chemically modified nucleic acids.
+Herein, we introduce a method that enables screening for nuclease activity using nucleic acid probes as substrates, with the scope of differentiating between pathological and healthy conditions.
+This method offers the possibility of designing new probe libraries, with increasing specificity, in an iterative manner.
+Thus, multiple rounds of screening are necessary to refine the probes’ design with enhanced features, taking advantage of the availability of chemically modified nucleic acids.
 The considerable potential of the proposed technology lies in its flexibility, high reproducibility, and versatility for the screening of nuclease activity associated with disease conditions.
-It is expected that this technology will allow the development of promising diagnostic tools with great potential in the clinic.
+It is expected that this technology will allow the development of promising diagnostic tools with a great potential in the clinic.

 INTRODUCTION:

 Nucleases are a class of enzymes capable of cleaving the phosphodiester bonds that form the backbone structure of nucleic acid molecules.
 The vast diversity of nucleases makes their classification rather difficult.
 However, there are some common criteria used to describe nucleases, such as substrate preference (deoxyribonucleic acid (DNA) or ribonucleic acid (RNA)), cleavage site (endonucleases or exonucleases), or metal ion dependency, among others1.
 Nucleases are highly conserved catalytic enzymes that have fundamental roles in both, prokaryotic and eukaryotic organisms and have been used, and continue to be used, as gene editing tools2.
 They are also fundamental actors in DNA maintenance and replication, helping to keep genome stability and participating in proof-reading processes3.
 In bacteria, for example, nucleases have been identified as important virulence factors, able to promote bacterial survival by reducing the efficacy of the host´s immune system4-8.
 In mammals, nucleases have been suggested to be implicated in apoptosis9, mitochondrial biogenesis and maintenance10 and mediation of antibacterial and antiviral innate immune responses11.
-More importantly, nuclease activity alterations, whether enhancement or lack of, have been implicated in a wide array of human diseases.
+Not surprinsingly, nuclease activity alterations, whether enhancement or lack of, have been implicated in a wide array of human diseases.
 These diseases range from a wide variety of cancers12,13 to cardiac hypertrophy10 or autoimmune diseases14.
-Nucleases have become interesting candidates as biomarkers for a heterogeneous group of human conditions.
+Therefore, nucleases have become interesting candidates as biomarkers for a heterogeneous group of human conditions.
 In fact, nucleases have already shown their potential as successful diagnostic tools for the detection of infections caused by specific bacterial agents, such as Staphylococcus aureus or Escherichia coli15,16.
 In many cancer types, expression of staphylococcal nuclease domain-containing protein 1 (SND1) ribonuclease is indicative of poor prognosis17.
 In pancreatic cancer patients, elevated ribonuclease I (RNase I) serum levels have been reported18 and proposed to be associated with cancerous cell phenotypes19.
 In ischemic heart conditions, such as myocardial infarction or unstable angina pectoris, deoxyribonuclease I (DNase I) serum levels have been shown to be a valid diagnostic marker20,21.